sakurawald/fuji/README.md

 #### ProfilerModule
 provides /profiler to sample the server health.
 (Including os, vm, cpu, ram, tps, mspt and gc)

-#### ZeroCommandPermissionModule
+#### CommandPermissionModule
-this module modifies ALL commands (even the command is registered from other mods) and adds a prefix-permission (we called it zero-permission) for the command.
-If the player has zero-permission, then we check zero-permission for that command, otherwise check the command's original requires-permission.
+this module modifies ALL commands (even the command is registered from other mods) and adds a prefix-permission (we called it fuji-permission) for the command.
+If the player has fuji-permission, then we check fuji-permission for that command, otherwise check the command's original requires-permission.

-> Tips: if you don't know how to determine command-node name, you can just type `/lp>  group default permission zero.` and let luckperms tell you what command-node names you can use.
+> Tips: if you don't know how to determine command-node name, you can just type `/lp group default permission fuji.` and let luckperms tell you what command-node names you can use.
-> - Allow the default group to use a command by adding a zero-permission (e.g. /seed) -> `/lp  group default permission set zero.seed true`
+> - Allow the default group to use a command by adding a fuji-permission (e.g. /seed) -> `/lp  group default permission set fuji.seed true`
-> - Disallow the default group to use a command by adding a zero-permission (e.g. /help) -> `/lp  group default permission set zero.help false`
+> - Disallow the default group to use a command by adding a fuji-permission (e.g. /help) -> `/lp  group default permission set fuji.help false`
-> - Disallow the default group to use a sub-command from a command by adding a zero-permission (e.g. /player [player] mount) -> `/lp group default permission set zero.player.player.mount false`
+> - Disallow the default group to use a sub-command from a command by adding a fuji-permission (e.g. /player [player] mount) -> `/lp group default permission set fuji.player.player.mount false`

 #### BypassThingsModule
 provides options to bypass some annoyed things.